 In addition to her homeland of China, Yaxi’s sculptures can be found in public spaces in Vietnam, South Korea and India.

-This ‘50 Women…’ collection of books belongs in libraries, classrooms, and homes so that those looking to learn about women artists, athletes and more will have access to that information.
+This ‘50 Women…’ collection of books belongs in libraries, classrooms, and homes so that those looking to learn about women artists, athletes, and scientists will have easier access to this information.

-Again, these books and so many others Robson has published are serving such an important purpose.
+Again, these books and so many others Robson publishes are serving an important purpose.
 They’re an asset to girls and women who may not see themselves reflected in what are considered ‘the greats’ and may encourage and inspire some to pursue their passions knowing that others have done so and are living out their dreams.

 A phrase that comes to mind is Geena Davis’s Institute on Gender in Media tagline: “If she can see it, she can be it.”